 Shingeki no Bahamut: Virgin Soul is the top anime of the season, and I don't say that statement lightly.
 Whereas Genesis was all about having a fun adventure that amounted to the anime equivalent of The Princess Bride, Virgin Soul seems to be about fleshing out the world of Shingeki no Bahamut, with elements of suspense, drama, and romance, in addition to making the action more intense and dazzling.

-Stories involving humans rebelling against the celestial powers is nothing new After all, Shin Megami Tensei made an entire franchise out of the concept.
-What makes Virgin Soul different is that anime follows the angels and
+Stories involving humans rebelling against the divine powers is nothing new.
+After all, Shin Megami Tensei made an entire franchise out of the concept.
+What makes Virgin Soul different is that anime follows the

-demons point of view.
-The celestial powers aren't simply the bad guys because humans are the ones fighting them.
+angels and demons point of view.
+The divine powers aren't simply the bad guys because humans are the ones fighting them.
 Instead each side is signifigantly more complicated and all sides have a reason to fight with none looking like they have the moral high ground.

 A throwaway line made by Azazel mentions how there is a balance between demons, humans, and angels.
 Demons torment humans to feed off their despair and fear.
 Feeling in need of divine guidance, the humans worship the angels which provides them with sustenance.
 From an objective point of view the demons and angels live parasitically off of humans, with the divine war between them comes off as being a con to retain this equilibrium.
 So Charoice the XII has enough of humanity being a plaything of cosmic entities and declares war on both sides.